VanishedAIR/BrainHive/README.md

 - **🔐 Secure Authentication**
   Login/Logout with [Clerk](https://clerk.com) & password recovery flow
-- **📝 Profile Management**
-  Customize bio, study preferences, and academic subjects
 - **👥 Study Groups**
-  - Create/delete groups with custom rules
+  - Create/delete groups
-  - Advanced search with subject/location filters
+  - Advanced search with subject/location
 - **🔄 Real-Time Feed**
   Post updates and resources with chronological sorting
 - **📅 Meeting Sync**
   Integrate with [When2Meet](https://www.when2meet.com) for optimal scheduling
-- **🔔 Notifications**
-  Instant alerts for group updates and schedule changes
+- **📱 Mobile Support**
+  Responsive website providing full website support to smaller devices

 ---

 ## ⚠️ Academic Disclaimer

-This is a student project created for educational purposes at California State University - Long Beach.
+This student project was created at California State University - Long Beach for educational purposes.
 It is not a commercial product and is not intended for production use.
 Some features may be simplified or incomplete compared to professional applications.

 ## Third-Party Services Notice

-This project integrates with external services including:
+This project integrates with external services, including:

 - **Clerk** (Authentication)
 - **Postgresql** (Database)